* Sterling buoyant as hopes for Britain, EU Brexit accord grow

 * Bitcoin steadies after surging to record above $11,000

-TOKYO, Nov 30 (Reuters) - The dollar was higher in Asian trading on Thursday after upbeat U.S. economic growth data, but was on track for a monthly loss against a basket of currencies as investors warily watched progress of the U.S. tax reform legislation.
+TOKYO, Nov 30 (Reuters) - The dollar held steady on Thursday but was set for a monthly loss against a basket of currencies as investors warily watch progress on U.S. tax reform legislation, while sterling stood tall on optimism a Brexit accord would be reached.

-The dollar index, which gauges the greenback against a basket of six major rivals, was up 0.1 percent at 93.255 but was down 1.4 percent for November.
+The dollar index, which gauges the greenback against a basket of six major rivals, was steady on the day at 93.151 but was down 1.5 percent for November.

-Data on Wednesday showed the U.S. economy grew faster than initially thought in the third quarter, notching its quickest pace in three years, as increases in business investment in inventories and equipment offset a moderation in consumer spending.
+The U.S. economy grew faster than initially thought in the third quarter, data showed on Wednesday, notching its quickest pace in three years, as increases in business investment in inventories and equipment offset a moderation in consumer spending.

 "Third-quarter GDP got revised up, and we also had consumer confidence the other day that was really great, a 17-year high," said Jeff Kravetz, regional investment strategist at U.S. Bank Wealth Management.